AshtonUniverse/IntroToProg-Python-Mod07/docs/index.md

 ![Image](./images/pycharm9.png)
 ![Image](./images/pycharm10.png)

-### Run the Python Script from the Windows OS Command Shell and verify the data in the ToDoList.txt file.<br>
+### Run the Python Script from the Windows OS Command Shell and verify the data in the .dat file.<br>

 ![Image](./images/console1.png)
 ![Image](./images/console2.png)